cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/capacity_and_planning.md

 +++
-title = "Capacity and Planning" description = "Requirments" weight = 10
-alwaysopen = false
+title = "Capacity and Planning" description = "The Cloudify Compact Cluster deployment capacity and planning are based on the server and the following recommendations." weight = 10 alwaysopen = false
 +++

 ## Overview

-The {{< param product_name >}} Compact cluster deployment is based on 3 servers, each running all of the {{< param product_name >}} services.
+The {{< param product_name >}} Compact Cluster deployment is based on 3 servers, each running all of the {{< param product_name >}} services.
 The services are deployed in an active-active approach with a high-availability setup.
-A Compact cluster provides an enterprise-grade {{< param product_name >}} deployment suitable to almost any organization, with a performance and scale equivalent to a fully distributed cluster containing 3 managers and with the option of further scaling using higher form factor hardware.
-The compact cluster is designed for mission-critical use.
+A Compact Cluster provides an enterprise-grade {{< param product_name >}} deployment suitable to almost any organization, with a performance and scale equivalent to a fully distributed cluster containing 3 managers and with the option of further scaling using higher form factor hardware.
+The Compact Cluster is designed for mission-critical use.

-Recommended Resources for each of the 3 nodes:
+Recommended resources for each of the 3 nodes:

 |         | RECOMMENDED |
 |---------|-------------|